quanteda/quanteda.textmodels/cran-comments.md

 ## RESUBMISSION

-After adding quotes around the name of the software package ('quanteda') in the Description: field.
+After adding citation information about the methods in the Description: field, including Author (year) <doi:> as per the request of Uwe Ligges.

 ## Summary